hoodiehq/hoodie/README.md

 Feedback
 --------

-If you have anykind of feedback, especially regarding hoodie's API, please [let us know](https://github.com/hoodiehq/hoodie.js/issues).
+If you have any kind of feedback, especially regarding hoodie's API, please [let us know](https://github.com/hoodiehq/hoodie.js/issues).
 You can also find us on Twitter: [@hoodiehq](https://twitter.com/hoodiehq)

 Contribute